-Although some have termed 2016 the year of attribution, many marketers (and their bosses) still aren't clear on exactly what attribution is.
-The concept is simple: You attribute credit and value where they are due.
+Although some called 2016 the year of attribution, many marketers (and their bosses) still aren't clear on exactly what marketing attribution is.

 And in today's analytics-driven, multichannel world, we all want to know not only whether what we're doing is working but also where, when, with whom, and how well.

 But drill down a level, and most marketers are unclear which measurement approaches are right for their business:

 - Do I need high-level insights around budget planning, or tactical insights to optimize in a channel?

 - What can I get out of my existing tools, like site-side analytics?